 Now, let's breakdown the code to understand what's going on.

-As usual, we start by importing the required libraries.
-Then, we define two variables:
+As usual, you start by importing the required libraries.
+Then, you define two variables:

 GOOGLE_BOOKS_URLfor specifying the URL of the Google's API we'll use for the requests.
 This is how a request to the Google Books API looks like: https://www.googleapis.com/books/v1/volumes?q=isbn:9780002005883

 LIST_ISBN, which is a sample list of ISBNs for testing the program.

 import os import requests from requests.exceptions import HTTPError GOOGLE_BOOKS_URL = "https://www.googleapis.com/books/v1/volumes?q=isbn:" LIST_ISBN = [ '9780002005883', '9780002238304', '9780002261982', '9780006163831', '9780006178736', '9780006280897', '9780006280934', '9780006353287', '9780006380832', '9780006470229', ]

 extract_fields_from_response function.
 This function takes as input the response from the API and extracts the fields we're interested in.